faizuddin/pacman-agents/README.md

 ![Animated gif pacman game](http://ai.berkeley.edu/images/pacman_game.gif)

-Start a game with the command and move the agents using ASWD keyboard buttons or arrow keys:
+Start a game with the command and move the agents using A=left, S=down, W=up, D=right keyboard buttons or arrow keys:
 ```
 $ python pacman.py
 ```